uwdub/web-dub/_seminars/_template.md

 #   - location_override_calendar:
 #   - location_override_seminar_page:
 #
+# - if the default layout is to be completely overridden
+#   - text_override_seminar_page:
 #
 # title: "Title in Quotes: Because Colons Cause Errors"
 # location:   "HUB 334"